16.20. dem_mosaic

 --extra-crop-length <integer (default: 200)>

 Crop the DEMs this far from the current tile (measured in pixels) before blending them (a small value may result in artifacts).
+This value also helps determine how to plateau the blending weights inwards, away from the DEM boundary.

 --nodata-threshold <float>